Clothing, Equipment, Personal Effects

 In any case . . .

-With the exception of the Introduction to the Bible Lands and the Bible and Archaeology programs, you are expected to be in the College in time for the opening service in St George’s Cathedral at 18:00 on the night before the program begins.
+You are expected to be in the College in time for the opening service in St George’s Cathedral at 18:00 on the night before the program begins.
 The service is followed by an evening meal and an introductory gathering.

 The opening night (room and board) is included in your course fees.